SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 * The total number of bound particles has to be equal or greater than `MinNumPartOfSub`.
 * The total number of bound tracer particles has to be equal or greater than `MinNumTracerPartOfSub`.

 If either of these conditions is not satisfied, the subhalo is considered as disrupted (`Nbound = 0`) and is subsequently tracked as an orphan subhalo.

 To identify the descendant of a disrupted subhalo, HBT-HERONS uses the `NumTracersForDescendants` most bound tracer particles when the subhalo was last self-bound.
 The descendant subhalo (`DescendantTrackId`) is the one that is self-bound and contains the majority of the aforementioned particles.

 <h4>Code example</h4>

 Here we show how to identify all subhaloes that disrupted and hence merged with the same subhalo of the [first example](#evolution-of-a-single-subhalo).
 We assume the simulation has 64 outputs throughout this example.

-!!! note

-    At the moment, `DescendantTrackId` always equals -1 for every subhalo, except for the output when a subhalo disrupts.
-This means that we need to iterate over every output to which subhaloes merged with another subhalo by disrupting.
-We are likely to change this in the future so that the information is available after the disruption takes place, to remove the requirement to load every output.

 === "After running `toolbox/SortCatalogues.py`"